aoterodelaroza/acpdb/README.md

 - `%ntyp%`: the number of atomic species.

 - `%xyz%`: the block with the atomic coordinates.
-The format of each line is the atomic symbol followed by the x, y, and z coordinates.
+The format of each line is the atomic symbol followed by the x, y, and z coordinates in angstrom.

 - `%xyzatnum%`: the block with the atomic coordinates.
-The format of each line is the atomic number followed by the x, y, and z coordinates.
+The format of each line is the atomic number followed by the x, y, and z coordinates in angstrom.

 - `%xyzatnum200%`: the block with the atomic coordinates.
 The format of each line is the atomic number plus 200 followed by the x, y, and